winfieldco/defiant.js/README.md

 For detailed information, please visit [defiantjs.com](http://defiantjs.com) and try out the [XPath Evaluator](http://www.defiantjs.com/#xpath_evaluator).

+###Development

+Make edits to files in the src directory.

+When ready to build, enter the directory and run:

+	npm install
+	grunt

+The compiled source will be in lib/defiant.js

 ###Example usage
 * Snapshots - very large JSON
 ```js